bpftrace/bpftrace/docs/reference_guide.md

 - `software` - kernel software events
 - `hardware` - processor-level events

 Some probe types allow wildcards to match multiple probes, eg, `kprobe:vfs_*`.
+You may also specify multiple attach points for an action block using a comma separated list.

 ## 1. `kprobe`/`kretprobe`: Dynamic Tracing, Kernel-Level